ieeeichi2024/ieeeichi2024.github.io/README.md

 # IEEE ICHI 2022

-Homepage for IEEE ICHI 2022.
+Homepage for IEEE ICHI 2022 (https://ohnlp.github.io/IEEEICHI2022/, or https://ichi2022.institute4hi.org/).

 This website is built upon Python `flask` and `frozen-flask` packages for managing the source codes and generating the static version.